MatthijsKamstra/haxejs/05externs/about.md

 ##Must read

 Phillippe Elsass wrote an article about this subject.
-Its very good and explains what you can do with Haxe and external js-libraries.
+Its very good and explains what you can do with Haxe and external JS-libraries.
 He describes 3 methods and this document only describes number 3.

 Check it out: <http://philippe.elsass.me/2014/11/haxe-working-with-javascript-libraries/>